Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Spectrum of the infinitesimal generator and compactness of the resolvent

+In the previous section, we showed that a process satisfying \eqref{instantaneousEntrance} can be extended to a Feller process under a certain regularity on the resolvent.
+In this section, we study the spectrum of the infinitesimal generator.

-Throughout this section, we assume that (A1)-(A3) hold so that the scale function exists.
-In addition, we suppose that $I = (0,\infty)$, and \eqref{instantaneousEntrance}, Assumption \ref{assu:stateSpace} and $\bP_{x}[\tau_{0} < \infty] > 0 \ (x > 0)$ are satisfied.
-We first show that the process $X$ killed at $0$ satisfies the assumptions of Theorem \ref{thm:entranceSufficient2}, and hence the process can be extended to a Feller process.
+Throughout this section, we assume that $I = (0,\infty)$ and (A1)-(A3) hold so that the scale function exists.
+In addition, we suppose that \eqref{instantaneousEntrance}, $\bP_{x}[\tau_{0} < \infty] > 0 \ (x > 0)$ and as an essential assumption we assume

+We first show that under these conditions the process always satisfies the assumptions of Theorem \ref{thm:entranceSufficient2}, and hence the process can be extended to a Feller process.
 Next, we study the spectrum of the infinitesimal generator.
 We show the spectrum coincides with the zeros of the function $q \mapsto Z^{(q)}(0)$ and is composed of eigenvalues.
 In what follows, we use the same symbol for the complexification of the function spaces and linear operators on them that we have already introduced, as no confusion is likely to arise.

-We recall that, under the entrance condition, we can represent the potential density by a meromorphic function as follows.
+A crucial consequence of the assumption \eqref{killedAt0} is that the potential density is a meromorphic function on $\bC$.
 From \eqref{eq54}, we have for $ 0 \leq y < z$

 Taking the limit as $z \to \infty$ it follows

 where $Z^{(q)}(\cdot)$ was defined in \eqref{eq31}.
 Plugging this into \eqref{potentialDensity}, we have for $x \in (0,\infty)$ and bounded measurable function $f:(0,\infty) \to \bC$